 This collection was donated to CFA by Steven Olderr, a librarian at St. Paul’s Episcopal Parish in Riverside, Illinois.
 The films were left over from a white elephant sale at the church and the original owner is unknown.
 The collection includes Castle Film’s News Parades news reels, home movies and classic studio animations such as Popeye and Mickey Mouse.

-The Bert Van Bork Collection contains films Van Bork directed and produced while working at Encyclopedia Britannica Films (with his 1999 short documentary EYEWITNESS being the one exception to this).
+The Bert Van Bork Collection contains films Van Bork directed and produced while working at Encyclopedia Britannica Films.
+Also included in the collection is his 1999 short documentary EYEWITNESS, which examines the sketches and paintings done secretly by men and women who lived and died inside the walls of Nazi death camps.